Oleksandr Tupytskyi: Biography

 Oleksandr Tupytskyi was born in Biloziria, Ukraine on 28 January 1963.

 After finishing school, he did military service.
 He worked as a milling machine at the Smila radio equipment factory and the Strommashina factory in Cherkasy.

-In 1988, he graduated from the Kharkiv Law Institute, majoring in "Jurisprudence".

 He graduated from the Kharkov Law Institute.
 F. E. Dzerzhinsky with a degree in law in 1988.
 From 1988 to 1993, he was an intern at the Prosecutor's Office of Donetsk, then investigator, then promoted to senior investigator of the Prosecutor's Office of the Kuibyshev district of the city.
 Between 1993 and 2010, he became the judge of the Kuibyshevsky district court of Donetsk.
 In 2002, he became the chairman of that court.
 During that time, he was a member of the qualification and disciplinary commission of the bar of the Donetsk Oblast and a member of the Council of Judges of the Donetsk Oblast.

 In 2006, he studied in the United States under the "Open World" program.

 He is a candidate of Sciences in Public Administration with a degree in Public Administration Mechanisms as of 2009, where he defended his thesis for the degree of candidate of sciences in public administration on the topic "State mechanism for improving the quality of professional training of judges" with the specialty 25.00.02 "Mechanisms of public administration" at the Donetsk State University of Administration.

-In 2010 to 2013, he was elected and worked as a judge in the Donetsk, Lviv, Dnepropetrovsk Courts of Appeal.
+In 2010 to 2013, he was elected and worked as a judge in the Donetsk, Lviv, and Dnipropetrovsk Courts of Appeal.
 He served as chairman of the Lviv and Dnipropetrovsk Courts of Appeal.

 On 14 May 2013, by Decree No. 256/2013, Tupytskyi was appointed a judge of the Constitutional Court of Ukraine.
 He took the oath on 15 May.

 From 2018 to 2019, he was the deputy chairman.
 On 17 September 2019, at a special plenary session of the Constitutional Court of Ukraine, Tupytskyi was elected as the Chairman of the Constitutional Court for a term of three years.